 Following these recommended deliverability practices is the best way to maximise user engagement and minimize deliverability issues.

-Your subscribers’ inboxes, similar to your own mailbox, may be inundated with emails right now from brands they were once connected with.
+Your subscribers’ inboxes, similar to your own mailbox, will often be inundated with emails from brands they were once connected with.
 Now is the time to think like a subscriber, and send relevant, wanted content to engage your audience and make your emails stand out from the crowd.

 By focusing on your most active and engaged audience, you’re building and maintaining your domain’s sender reputation, and helping your emails successfully land in the inbox.